 Polylactic Acid (PLA)

-All colors (except Gray-Blue at the moment, which is a PLA/PHA hybrid) are made from polylactic acid.
+All colors (except Blue-Gray, which is a PLA/PHA hybrid) are made from polylactic acid.
 A biodegradable filament that holds its form well through the rapid heating and cooling process used in 3D printing.
 It is the most widely used 3D printing material for FDM (fused deposition modeling).
-I use it because it is easy to print with and helps keep costs low due to its widespread availability and lower price compared to other popular 3D printing materials such as ABS and PETG.
+I use it because it is easy to print, has more varied and vibrant colors, and helps keep costs low due to its availability and price compared to other popular 3D printing materials such as ABS and PETG.

 Some things you should know about PLA.